 FFRDCs act as a vehicle for special research and development contracting within the federal government.
-The FFRDCs provide DHS with independent and objective advice and quick response on critical issues throughout the Homeland Security Enterprise.
+The FFRDCs provide DHS with independent and objective advice and quick response on critical issues throughout the Homeland Security Enterprise (HSE).
 HSSEDI and HSOAC perform high-quality research and provide advice that is authoritative, objective and free from conflicts of interest caused by competition.

 FFRDC Program Management Office